New World (2013 film): Plot

 Shattered by Jung's attack and terrified of what Joong-gu will do to him once he is released from prison, Ja-Sung begs Chief Kang to reassign him and let him disappear.
 Chief Kang refuses to keep his promise and destroys Ja-Sung's police profile to force him to continue to work for Goldmoon.
 After that Ja-Sung goes to see Jung at the hospital and, before his death, Jung tells Ja-Sung to decide his loyalty.
 Ja-Sung understands that Jung discovered that he is an undercover cop, but he pretends not to know because of their friendship.

-Ja-Sung finally decides to become a bad boy.
+With the death of his closest partner in crime, Ja-Sung decides to choose where his loyalty lies and amass power.
 He takes control of Jung's faction and secures the loyalty of Su-ki's men.
 When Su-ki attempts to have Ja-Sung executed, his men kill him instead.
 At Ja-Sung's bidding, his underlings murder Chief Kang, Police Director Ko, and Joong-gu.
 As a result, Ja-Sung's past undercover identity remains a secret while he smoothly ascends to become the new chairman of Goldmoon.

+The scene cuts to 6 years in the past, when Ja-Sung and Jung started out as small-time thugs.
+Their friendship is evident even back then, and together they eliminate a rival gang.
+In the aftermath of their victory, Ja-Sung smiles for the first time.